Additional reporting by Bethany Babchik and Julia Paino

 1 Stew Leonard Drive, Yonkers; 914.375.4700

-Stew Leonard’s confidently prepares apple cider donuts and donut holes for customers to observe and enjoy as they shop in their stores.
+Stew Leonard’s confidently prepares apple cider donuts and donut holes for customers to observe and enjoy as they shop in the stores.
 Freshly squeezed cider from Stew’s gives the homemade donuts their rich flavor.
 These sweet, apple-flavored treats make for a delicious snack to indulge in as the leaves change.

 View this post on Instagram